mikiemapo/AZ-104-Critical-Priorities-Study-Deck/README.md

 ## Import Instructions

+### For .apkg file (Recommended)
+1. Download the `AZ-104-Critical-Priorities-Study-Deck.apkg` file
+2. Double-click the file to automatically import into Anki
+3. Start studying immediately

+### For CSV file (Advanced Users)
-1. Download the `AZ-104-Critical-Priorities-Study-Deck.csv` file
+1. Download the `AZ-104-Connor-Format.csv` file
 2. Open Anki application
 3. File → Import
 4. Select the CSV file
-5. Configure field mapping: Front, Back, Tags, Type
+5. Configure field mapping: Question, ChoiceA, ChoiceB, ChoiceC, ChoiceD, Correct, Explanation, Tags, Source
 6. Import and start studying

+## Format Compatibility

+This deck is fully compatible with Connor Sayers' AZ-104 Study Deck format.
+You can:
+- ✅ Import both decks without conflicts
+- ✅ Use the same study workflow and shortcuts
+- ✅ Benefit from consistent styling and navigation
+- ✅ Mix and match cards for comprehensive coverage

 ## Feedback & Contributions

-This deck is designed to complement existing AZ-104 study materials by focusing specifically on identified weak areas and common exam pitfalls.
+This deck is designed to complement Connor Sayers' AZ-104 Study Deck by focusing specifically on identified weak areas and common exam pitfalls while maintaining format consistency.
+The combination of both decks provides comprehensive AZ-104 coverage with unified styling and user experience.

+**Acknowledgment:** This deck follows the format and design principles established by Connor Sayers' excellent AZ-104 Study Deck.
+Special thanks to Connor for creating the foundational template that makes AZ-104 Anki studying so effective.

 Feedback on question accuracy and additional priority topics is welcomed.